-This specialization prepares you to work in community social services in non-licensure roles.
-You will study strategies to promote well-being in a variety of settings, including schools, communities, and organizations.
-Courses also explore the theoretical, ethical, social, political, and cultural factors that influence social services programs.
-You will learn how to identify the needs of individuals and families and help these clients navigate services in their communities.
+In this specialization, you will study prevention, intervention, and promotion of well-being in a variety of settings, including schools, communities, and organizations.
+Courses also explore the theoretical, ethical, social, political and cultural factors that influence social services programs.
+You will learn to identify the needs of individuals and families and to help these clients navigate services in their communities.

 Note on Licensure: The PhD in Human and Social Services program, including its specializations, is not designed to lead to professional licensure, including licensure as a professional therapist, counselor, social worker, or psychologist.